Discover Domain Tool

 $ weblogic-deploy\bin\discoverDomain.cmd -oracle_home c:\wls12213 -domain_home domains\DemoDomain -archive_file DiscoveredDemoDomain.zip -model_file DiscoveredDemoDomain.yaml

-When creating the archive, the tool will try to gather all binaries, scripts, and required directories referenced by the domain configuration with the following caveats.
+When creating the archive, the tool will try to gather all binaries, scripts, and required directories referenced by the domain configuration.

 An example of running in online WLST mode from the admin server: